 No list of great fictional companies would be complete without the one that created the Batmobile.
 The Bruce Wayne-owned conglomerate is probably best known for its industrial research and development branch (the one that makes all of Batman's sweet gear) and its charity arm, the Wayne Foundation.
 According to the Batman Wikia page, Wayne Enterprises also has holdings in biotech, shipping, entertainment, electronics and almost every other industry imaginable.
 Not bad, Batman.
 Not bad.

 Some front organizations are pathetic, half-hearted attempts to look like legitimate businesses, but we have to hand it to Los Pollos Hermanos: Gus Fring knows how to run a restaurant.
 Aside from the shady dealings and meth connections, we're all for a fast-food chain selling chicken that's "slow cooked to perfection."
 We're not sure how the restaurants would fare after their owner's fate (no spoilers), but if a responsible person who isn't a drug kingpin took over, we think Los Pollos could give Colonel Sanders a run for his money.

 The Bluth Company ("Arrested Development")

-Following the triumphant return of "Arrested Development” on Netflix this past May, the infamous Bluth Company has re-entered the pop culture consciousness (though for true fans, it never really left).
+Following the triumphant return of "Arrested Development" on Netflix, the infamous Bluth Company has re-entered the pop culture-consciousness (though, for true fans, it never really left).
 The Bluths are a veritable train wreck on every level, and perhaps that's why we'd want to see their family business in the real world.
 There are valuable business lessons to be learned from a corporation that defrauds its investors, mistakenly hires a company hooker and commits "light treason."
 A real-life Bluth Company would have the potential for an endless happy hour, though: When Lucille's around, a bottle of vodka is never far behind.
 And if all else fails with the Bluth Company, just remember — there's always money in the banana stand.